stetson06/stetson06.github.io/_posts/2022-01-23-causal-impact.md

 ---
 layout: post
-title: Quantifying Sales Uplift With Causal Impact Analysis
+title: Quantifying Sales Boost With Causal Impact Analysis
 image: "/posts/causal-impact-title-img.png"
 tags: [Causal Impact Analysis, Python]
 ---

-In this project, we use Causal Impact Analysis to analyze and understand the sales increase from customers who joined the new "Delivery Club" program.
+In this project, we use Causal Impact Analysis to analyze and understand the sales increase from customers who joined our grocery client's new "Delivery Club" program.

 # Table of contents